yichiliao/yichiliao.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q_2owlSeDg4" frameborder="0" allowfullscreen></iframe>

 <small>
-This work aimed at tackling an important problem in the development of tactile displays: "how to deliver expressive messages while remaining the recognition rates on the wrist-worn form?"
-We presents EdgeVib, a set of multistroke alphanumeric patterns based on EdgeWrite.
-Learning these patterns takes comparable period to Graffiti ones (15min), while the recognition rates achived 85.9% and 88.6% for alphabet and digits respectively.
-I am the leading author of this project, contributing the main idea, hardware prototyping, study interface implementation, user study design, paper writing and organizing the research team.
+"How to transfer rich spatial-temporal tactile messages while retaining the recognition rates?" has been an important issue in the development of tactile displays.
+We present EdgeVib, a set of multistroke alphanumeric patterns based on EdgeWrite.
+Learning these patterns takes comparable period to Graffiti (15min), while the recognition rates achive 85.9% and 88.6% for alphabet and digits respectively.
+I am the leading author of this project, contributing the main idea, hardware prototyping, study interface implementation, user study design, stats analysis, paper writing and organizing the research team.
 </small>

 <small>In Proc.
 UIST'16, 6-page paper //